FROM ECOLOGY

 Let’s also see the Earth in the same way; she is more than real estate for houses, land for factory farming, and water for showers and swimming pools.

-Identity?
 Let’s see ourselves as Earthlings first, and as Canadians, Québécois, men, and women second.
 Seeing ourselves as Earthlings emphasizes our commonality rather than our differences, and draws us closer.
-Secondary identities such as Israeli or Palestinian, Russian or Ukrainian pull us apart.
+Secondary identities pull us apart.

 Let us wear our clothes till they become old and not only till they become boring.